Monterey Bay, California

 8. Willing and able to receive assistance from In3 (coaching, advisory and investor introduction services): Our fees for one-time loan origination, business development and due diligence costs vary from 0.5% – 3% of the loan amount, making this type of non-dilutive financing very competitive in the current economy.
 US Treasury rates currently hover around 1.25% for 5 years, 2.25% for 10 years, making total APR in the range of 3%-5.75% APR when risks are largely mitigated.

 9. Interested in non-traditional or “alternative” finance (neither a commercial bank nor via an IPO): If a commercial bank has said “no” or cannot offer reasonable loan terms, and the above conditions are met or within reach, we can still probably help.
-CAP funding is preferred, but we have arranged both fixed-interest and variable rate loans, based on SONIA plus a 2.5% “spread” (currently around 4.2% APR), but where the spread does not vary depending on risks.
+CAP funding is preferred, but we have arranged both fixed-interest and variable rate loans, based on SONIA plus a 2.5% fixed “spread”, where the spread does not vary depending on risks or the length of the loan.
 Normally, mitigating any remaining risks can help to lower interest rates, but not so with CAP.
-Alternative lenders can provide up to 100% debt at higher rates of interest, depending on the size of the security deposit and how long the developer is willing to wait for loan approval.
+Alternative lenders can provide up to 100% debt (“full leverage”) at higher rates of interest, depending on the size of the security deposit and how long the developer is willing to wait for loan approval and funds.

 Our job is to help with securing your capital, faster, and at the least cost, as specialists in commercial project finance for over 20 years.
 Under management services contracts we can also assist with strategy, partnerships, and other tools (such as risk insurance, Completion Assurance guarantees or credit enhancements) to reduce or eliminate the perceived risks in order to help project companies get their financing reliably, quickly and affordably.
 Working with In3 Capital Partners CAP can result in first funding in as little as 45-60 days.